lihux25/Projects/cnn_tagger_googlecloud/README.md

-# Predicting a W Boson Physics Object Using a Convolutional Neural Network and Google Cloud Platform
+# Predicting a W Boson Particle Using a Convolutional Neural Network and Google Cloud Platform

 (WORK IN PROGRESS for the README file...)